I’d like to give you a brief background about me so you know who I am and where I have come from.

 I grew up on a beef property near Inverell in Northern NSW.
-We had never used working dogs to work cattle due to old school thoughts.
+We had never used working dogs to work cattle due to ‘old school’ thoughts.
 I was part of a big family so we always had plenty of people around to lend a hand.
 The year I turned 20 we purchased a sheep property next door and with the family growing up and moving on it was time to learn how to work stock more efficiently with less labour.

 Then I took the leap and went to a sheep dog yard trial.
 I was immediately hooked.

-I went to every clinic I could get to and bought a well bred kelpie (Biddy) after it was suggested at an early clinic I attended.
+I went to every clinic I could get to and bought a well bred Kelpie (Biddy) after it was suggested at an early clinic I attended.
 I had her for quite a while and enjoyed working with her.
 She taught me a lot about training and working dogs, both good and bad.
 The best day I had was the day I sold her.

 She taught me a very important lesson about instinct, nature and trainability.
-I have since found that these three attributes are the most important to get the balance right.
+I have since found that these three attributes are most important to get the balance right.
 Another very important point that I learned from a very reliable old trainer was that dogs are what they are.
 So, when the pressure comes on, they will always go back to natural – for better or for worse.

 A very important thing to remember.

 At this time I was shearing and getting around quite a few places.
-I would help with penning up when time permited and it was always interesting for me to watch people working stock with and without dogs.
+I would help with penning up when time permitted and it was always interesting for me to watch people working stock with and without dogs.